The Adventures of a Donkey

 The Adventures of a Donkey is a British children's circulation novel written in 1815 by Arabella Argus, author of other children's novel such as Ostentation and Liberality, The Juvenile Spectator and The Further Adventures of Jemmy Donkey.
-The story follows young Jemmy donkey in his life as a service animal.
+The story follows young Jemmy donkey's life.
 It is narrated by Jemmy himself, thus, is full of self-evaluation and growth; it also shows an interesting insight into the life of a nineteenth century working animal.

 Plot summary

 A young donkey named Jemmy is brought up on a farm with his mother, father and his mentor named Balaam.
 When Jemmy reaches eighteen months, Farmer Howel sells him to the Fenton family under the care of Master Frederick.
 One day Master Frederic startles Jemmy causing him to buck and accidentally kick a chicken.
 Master Frederick threatens to beat him.
 Master Frederick's cousins, Charles and Marianne Fairfax see this and inform Master Fenton who orders Jemmy be sold to stop Master Frederick's cruelty.
 Jemmy is sold to Dr Manton.

 Dr Manton, his son, George Manton, and his son's love, Caroline Morden, are a kind family who treat Jemmy well.
 Whilst staying with the Manton family, Jemmy meets Jenkins; the stable hand for the Manton family.
 Jenkins very rarely tends to Jemmy, but, when he does he is cruel.
 Caroline is ill, and as the weeks go by her condition worsens leaving Jemmy unemployed.
 There is to be a trip to Bristol, Jemmy learns, and Caroline, George and Dr Manton leave quickly.
 Two weeks later they return and Jemmy learns that Caroline is dead.

 Irritable one day, Jemmy takes a walk down a lane adjacent to the house but strays too far and is taken by a vagrant named Dan.
 One night whilst eating dinner, Jemmy overhears a woman telling Dan that someone is looking for a lost donkey in Tunbridge.
 Dan decides to take Jemmy to Tunbridge the next day to see if anyone recognises him.
 The pair walked round Tunbridge before coming to an inn.
 A voice from the inn window bellowed to them; it as Jenkins.
 He informed Dan that this was his master's donkey which had gone missing some weeks ago.
 Dan passes Jemmy to Jenkins and leaves.
 Jenkins ties Jemmy up outside of the inn and re-enters to finish his drink and card game.
 During the game Jenkins bets Jemmy; he loses.
 Jemmy is transferred to the care of Mr Staples.